The Impact of Color

 Through the course of our life we experience different sets of events with colorful objects.
 That makes our associations unique and, as a result, each of us understands the concept of blue slightly differently.

-Disagreements in the perception of colors depends on origin, age, gender, and even state of health.
+Disagreements in the perception of colors depend on origin, age, gender, and even state of health.
 Vivid and bright colors are popular amongst the youth, while older people feel more comfortable when surrounded by subdued shades.
 Black is widely known as the color of mourning in Poland.
 In India, that would be white.

 It is not an exaggeration to say that color is the key factor in building a mood.
 It can stimulate our imagination to express taste, smell, and emotions.
 Since technology has changed it all, and never before has there been so many colors available, the ability to shape our mood with color is particularly true for a computer screen.